cedricwalter/cedricwalter.github.io/content/posts/misc/amazon.md

 ## Solutions

-1. **Contact Amazon ASAP** and explain the situation.
+1. [**Contact Amazon ASAP**](https://www.amazon.de/hz/contact-us/foresight/hubgateway) and explain the situation.
 2. **Keep screenshots and copies** of all chats and emails.
 Fraud cases can take time to resolve.
 3. If Riverty/Arvato contacts you, **call them directly**.
 4. Keep a log file of all communications: screenshots, PDF of all letters

 Calling Riverty, which redirected me to Arvato, turned out to be the right move.
-My case does not exist in their system (yet) and may never appear.
+My case was not existing in their system (yet) and may never appear.
-All players—Amazon, Riverty, and Arvato—can detect and stop this type of fraud.
-But until they do, you may still receive unwanted letters. as of today, i still need to wait and hope for the best outcome!

 ## More on that subject